imsteev/grailer/README.md

 ```

 ## How to use
-CasperJS is built on top of [PhantomJS](https://phantomjs.org), so it comes included with a command-line interface.
-To help narrow down the data you actaully care about, the script accepts some command-line options that help leverage the filtering engine on Grailed's site.
+CasperJS comes included with a [command-line interface](http://docs.casperjs.org/en/latest/cli.html).
+The script accepts some command-line options that leverage the filtering engine on Grailed's site.
+Key-value arguments are separated by an equals sign `=` with no space in between.

 ```
---numItems # number of items you want the script to scrape --designers # comma separated list of designers to filter (if left out, will search what is shown by default) --markets # grails, hype, core (if left out, will search all three) --sort # default, new, popular, high, low (choose one)
+--numItems # number of items you want the script to scrape --designers # comma separated list of designers to filter (if left out, will search what is shown by default) --markets # grails, hype, core (if left out, will search all three) --sort # default, new, popular, high, low (choose one) --f # destination to write results. defaults to `./feed.html`
 ```
 Example usage:
 ```
-casperjs ./index.js --designers='off-white, vetements' sort=high --numItems=500
+casperjs ./index.js --f=./designer.html --designers='off-white, vetements' --sort=high --numItems=500
 ```

 ### How does the scrape work?